JuliaGeometry/VoronoiCells.jl/README.md

 For technical reasons (that I don't fully understand) VoronoiDelaunay includes the corner points of the default bounding box, i.e., (1,1), (2,1), (2,2) and (1,2) in the set of generators.
 This means that these corners also get their own Voronoi cell and the cells of the generators closest to the corners are a priori *incorrect*.

-The way *VoronoiCells* removes the corner cells and update the affected neighbor cells are explained in the [enclosed doc](doc/remove_bounding_box.md).
+The way *VoronoiCells* removes the corner cells and update the affected neighbor cells are explained in the [attached document](doc/remove_bounding_box.md).
 The `doc` folder also includes the script `plots.jl` used to make the plots in the document.